Get started with encrypted files in Drive, Docs, Sheets & Slides

 Copy an encrypted file

-2. At the top, click File and then Make a copy and then Add encryption.
+2. At the top left, click File and then Make a copy and then Make a copy.

 Tips: